hemanth304050/Simple-Bank-System.c/README.md

 *Money Transferred*
 Current balance : 10000

-The transfer information is recorded in Account.txt.
+The transfer is recorded in Account.txt.

 ---

 5️⃣ 👤 Account Details

-The account details option displays the account holder's information, account number, current balance, and transaction count.
+The account details option displays:

 ACCOUNT DETAILS
 --------------------------------------------------

-Name : Hemanth
+Name : Your Name
 Account No. : 123456
 Total balance = 10000